 The action of these drugs isn’t fully understood.
 They may work by stopping the virus from copying itself.
 They may also help prevent drug resistance (when a drug no longer works to treat a condition).

-These drugs are used to treat all HCV genotypes.
+These drugs can treat all HCV genotypes.
 They’re used alone or in combination with other medications.

 Nucleotide/nucleoside and non-nucleoside polymerase inhibitors (NS5B inhibitors)

 These drugs work by blocking an enzyme called NS5B.
-The hepatitis C virus needs this enzyme to replicate itself and survive.
+HCV needs this enzyme to replicate itself and survive.

 Sofosbuvir (Sovaldi) is an example of an NS5B inhibitor.

 All DAAs are given as combinations.
-Some combinations are made into single pills to make taking the medication easier.
+Some combinations are available as single pills to make the medication easier to take.
 Brand names of current combination therapies include:

 - Harvoni